Christian communism: Renaissance

-During the 15th century around the year 1420, a radical Hussite faction in Bohemia known as the Taborites established themselves in Tábor.
+Around the year 1420, a radical Hussite faction in Bohemia known as the Taborites established themselves in Tábor.
 The group sought to live a life similar to that of the early Church.
 All possessions were held in common, they declared the rejection of their king, and the ruling lord.
 Additionally, they declared equality among both men and women.
 This resulted in women receiving education for the first time.
 Ultimately, the encampment lasted until 1437.

 In the 16th century, English writer Thomas More, who is venerated in the Catholic Church as a saint, portrayed a society based on common ownership of property in his treatise Utopia, whose leaders administered it through the application of reason.

 Reformation and early modernity

-Several groupings in the English Civil War supported this idea, especially Gerrard Winstanley's Diggers, who espoused clear communistic and agrarianist ideals.
+Several groupings in the English Civil War supported Christian communism, especially Gerrard Winstanley's Diggers, who espoused clear communistic and agrarianist ideals.
 Oliver Cromwell and the Grandees' attitude to these groups was at best ambivalent and often hostile.
 Thomas Müntzer led a large Anabaptist communist movement during the 16th-century German Peasants' War, which Friedrich Engels analysed in The Peasant War in Germany.

 The Hutterites believed in strict adherence to biblical principles and church discipline, and practised a form of communism.
 In the words of historians Max Stanton and Rod Janzen, the Hutterites "established in their communities a rigorous system of Ordnungen, which were codes of rules and regulations that governed all aspects of life and ensured a unified perspective.
 As an economic system, Christian communism was attractive to many of the peasants who supported social revolution in sixteenth century central Europe", such as the German Peasants' War, and Engels came to view Anabaptists as proto-communists.